Clare Hocking

-Clare Hocking is a New Zealand occupational therapy academic, and New Zealand's first occupation therapy professor.
+Clare Hocking is a New Zealand occupational therapy academic, and New Zealand's first occupational therapy professor.
 She is currently a full professor at the Auckland University of Technology and an honorary professor at Plymouth University.

 Academic career

 After a 2004 PhD titled "The relationship between objects and identity in occupational therapy: a dynamic balance of rationalism and romanticism" from the Auckland University of Technology, she became full professor at Auckland University of Technology, the first professor of occupational therapy in New Zealand.

 She also holds an honorary professorship from Plymouth University and has served multiple terms on the Occupational Therapy Board.